-The first important episode consists of citizens opposing that the carbon tax be part of the agenda.
-The theme had been sensitive from the beginning, as the carbon tax is frequently presented as the key measure that ignited the Gilet jaunes crisis which in turn engendered the CCC.
-Important expectations therefore followed as to whether the CCC would propose to keep the tax frozen or resume the rate increase that had been planned before the crisis.
-When surveyed in Session 1, 72 citizens out of 136 respondents (hence at least 45% of the 160 participants) supported an increase in the carbon tax to limit GHG emissions.
-At the beginning of Session 2, support was still significant, as illustrated by the responses given by 111 citizens when asked to rate, among nine possible uses of tax revenue, those they would approve of as a condition for increasing the carbon tax (Figure 3).
-Then in the course of Session 2, during a plenary session in which economic experts were invited to discuss the pros and cons of the carbon tax, a few citizens vocally opposed the discussion, arguing they refused to be held accountable for the government’s shortcomings on the carbon tax.
-After this spectacular episode, the issue was never raised again.
-Meanwhile, we observed that support for the carbon tax significantly dropped.
-In Session 7, when asked to approve of funding measures from among a menu of 20 options, the citizens showed little support for the two options that related to the carbon tax: out of 63 respondents, 10 approved resuming the yearly increase of the carbon tax after a five-year freeze and 15 approved increasing it now and refunding its proceeds on an income-level basis (Figure 4).
+The first adjustment occurred when some citizens opposed that the carbon tax be part of the agenda.
+The issue had been sensitive from the beginning, as the carbon tax was widely regarded as the spark that had ignited the Gilet jaunes crisis.
+Important expectations therefore followed as to what the CCC would do of the carbon tax, in particular whether it would keep its rate frozen or resume the planned increase.
+When surveyed in Session 1, 72 citizens out of 136 respondents (hence at least 45% of the 159 participants) supported an increase in the carbon tax to limit GHG emissions.
+At the beginning of Session 2, support was still significant, with 111 citizens expressing high approval rates for a tax increase, provided its revenue were used to finance mitigation measures (Figure 3).
+Then in the course of Session 2, during a plenary session in which economic experts were invited to discuss the pros and cons of the carbon tax, a few citizens vehemently interrupted the discussion, arguing they refused to have to make up for the government’s shortcomings on the carbon tax.
+After this dramatic episode, the issue was never raised again.
+Meanwhile, support for the carbon tax dropped.
+When asked in Session 7 to approve of funding measures from among a menu of 20 options, only 10 out of 63 respondents approved increasing the carbon tax five years from now and 15 approved increasing it now and refunding its proceeds on an income-level basis (Figure 4).

 Figure 3: Survey results.
 Question asked: “To which extent [on a 0-10 scale] would you accept an increase in the carbon tax if the revenue were used to…” Session 2, between 111 and 118 respondents, depending on the options.